 Will the new U-turn bays or traffic lights allow for big vehicles?

-Vehicles larger than 12.5 meters will need to plan ahead to identify alternative travel routes.
+Vehicles larger than 5.2 metres will need to plan ahead to identify alternative travel routes.

-How do you decide where median access is allowed?
+How do you decide where right turn access over a median is allowed?

 The location and design of access points must consider the following: